Skip to main content

 Track responses

-The event's notification history shows who got the invitation, who opened it, who clicked, and who registered.
+The event's notification history shows who got the invitation and who registered.
 Use this to:

 • Send a friendly nudge to non-responders